ArkLiu/arkliu.github.io/posts/2023/11/databricks-user-group-management.md

 ### YAML

 The YAML file contains the user and group information.
+It can be any format you feel comfortable with.
+I only keep the necessary information in the YAML file because you can get the rest of the information from Databricks API.

 ```yaml
 team_1: